 Carvana currently has an arbitration agreement which might mean you have to go to arbitration, not to court.
 You can opt out by sending them a letter under the current version as of late 2021—but they have to “receive” it within 30 days, so if you’re still in the 30-day period you’d want to send it quickly and by certified mail.
 Read the arbitration agreement closely because that governs the details.

 If you didn’t opt out, that’s ok—our attorneys are experienced in handling arbitrations, which are like a miniature version of a lawsuit.
-We may be able to help you with any problems you’re having with Carvana, and if you ended up with a lemon, Click Here to Submit Your Claim Details.
+We may be able to help you with any problems you’re having with Carvana, and if you ended up with a lemon, Click Here to Submit Your Claim.
 We don’t charge to evaluate cases, and you may have a legal claim.

 What kinds of complaints are consumers making about Carvana?